 Another benefit that comes along with attaining a degree is higher pay.
 A bachelor’s degree is said to add an average of $4k to a marketer’s annual salary, while an MBA may add up to $11k to an annual salary at the same level job.

 It would help if you also kept in mind that MBA holders have an even better chance of landing a higher-level job at the beginning of their careers and advancing further into managerial jobs with higher pay.

 Will you be able to land a job straight after graduating from your marketing program?

 Due to the ever-expanding marketing industry, job opportunities are on the rise, and many fresh marketing graduates get hired within the first year of graduating.
 In fact, 85% of marketing graduates are undertaking work, not only six months after graduating.

-What are the different careers you can pursue with a bachelor’s in marketing?
+What are the different careers you can pursue with a marketing degree?

 Marketing is a huge industry; however, in a company, it is made up of several smaller departments with several different individual roles, each having different duties that contribute to the purpose of a marketing campaign.
 Some of these individual jobs include:

 1. Product Marketing Manager – Product marketing managers are responsible for the brand’s product, from production to induction.
 Think of these managers as the caretakers of the product; they have to ensure that the product or service does well in sales.
 That makes developing a marketing strategy timeline one of the main tasks of a product marketing manager.

 2. Market Research Analyst – The job of a marketing research analyst is exactly what it sounds like; they collect and assimilate data and, through it, deduce market changes and future trends.
 Marketing uses the analyst’s findings to identify sale patterns and consumer behavior and develop the best-fitting marketing strategy.

 3. Sales Executive – Sales executives are the main contact between the brand and the customer.
 They must organize sales to demonstrate and present the brand’s product to widen the prospective customer base.